-We may not succeed in our efforts to expand our activity in the U.S. market.
+We may not succeed in our efforts to expand our activity in the U.S. and other foreign markets.
 If we are unsuccessful, our future revenues and profitability would be adversely affected.

-Our business plan assumes an increase in revenues from the U.S. market.
-However, our efforts to increase sales to the U.S. market may not succeed and sales to the medical, defense and aerospace industries may be affected by several factors, including cutbacks in U.S. government spending, and this may not become a substantial market for us.
+Our business plan assumes an increase in revenues from the U.S. and other market.
+However, our efforts to increase sales to such markets may not succeed.
+Sales to the medical, defense and aerospace industries may be affected by several factors, including with respect mainly to the U.S., cutbacks in government spending.
 If we are unsuccessful in such efforts, our future revenues and profitability would be adversely affected.

 In order to sell PCBs to the U.S. defense market we were required to obtain International Traffic in Arms Regulations (ITAR) registration from the U.S. Department of State, which is subject to periodic extension.
 There can be no assurance that we will be able to retain our ITAR certification.
 In the event of a change in control of our company, the U.S. Department of State may investigate the transfer of control and oppose the transaction.
 The loss of our ITAR certification could adversely affect our future revenues and profitability.